 Ama Lab x infield design

-Design and social issues
+At the juncture of design and social issues

 Joint Research Vol. 1; The First Grader Wall

 For the last couple of years we at infield design had been pondering a dream of tackling social issues around our daily life with experience design approach.

 This April that dream eventually came true, as a joint research opportunity with Dr. Amagasa and his research lab at Showa Women’s University School of Human and Social Sciences.

 The First Grader Wall is the launching topic for our joint research which will continue throughout this academic year, with two six-month-modules each dedicated to different social issues.

 In Japan there are many gaps and holes in social networks and child-care support systems when a kid leaves preschool and enters into primary education.
 In many families mothers shoulder the burden in caring their kids through this transitional period.
 This is one of the major drivers behind high job quitting rate among female fulltime workers who have first grade children.

 The objective of this research is to close this gap and envision desirable user experiences in the area of child care and family development for the first graders and their parents.